Juris Doctor (JD)

 Ready to apply?

-The minimum requirement to enter our JD program is two full years (60 credit units) of academic work at a recognized university or equivalent.
+The minimum requirement to enter our JD program is two full years (60 credit units) of undergraduate academic work at a recognized university or equivalent.
 There are no recommended pre-law programs or classes.